ZenarchistCode/ZenRepairWells/readme.txt

 What Is This?

 This mod increases the complexity of survival by adding broken water pumps to the game that require repair before you can use them.
+You can make all pumps broken by default, or specify only certain pumps that require repair.

 When you install the mod and run it for the first time, a JSON config file will be generated in your server profile folder (server_root/profiles/Zenarchist/ZenRepairWells.json)